Nhat-Thanh/PixelRL-SR/README.md

 ## **Introduction**
 This implementation using [PixelRL](https://arxiv.org/abs/1912.07190) as the core of Reinforement learning model, I use my 4 available Super-Resolution models for actions instead of
 EDSR and ESRGAN in this implementation.
-Cause changing the actions are easy so you can use other super-resolution models as your actions.
+Because changing the actions are easy so you can use other super-resolution models as your actions.

 <div align="center">